Atlantic City Car Accident Lawyer

 If the other driver does not have insurance, it may complicate things.
 Your own insurance provider will cover initial costs, but if your injuries or damages are severe and exceed your policy limits, then you may need to go after the responsible driver with a third-party Atlantic City car accident lawsuit.

-Who may be at fault for an Atlantic City car accident?
+Who may have caused my Atlantic City car accident?

 The police report contains the initial facts of the accident, including the date and time of the accident, weather and road conditions, a diagram of the site, and a listing of vehicle damage.
 It would list contact information for those involved and any witnesses.
 However, the report may not include a determination of fault.
 Even if the official police report states who was at fault for a car accident, this does not automatically mean that the person will be liable for the accident in a lawsuit.